 - Typical food and drink of each season;

-- Symbols related to the date that represent the Goddesses and the Gods.
+- Symbols related to the date represent the Goddesses and the Gods.

 - Symbols that represent events common to the date;